Calculus, Gauge Theory and Noncommutative Worlds: Einstein's Equations and the Bianchi Identity

-The purpose of this section is to show how the Bianchi identity (see below for its definition) appears in the context of non-commutative worlds.
-The Bianchi identity is a crucial mathematical ingredient in general relativity.
-We shall begin with a quick review of the mathematical structure of general relativity (see for example \cite{Dirac}) and then turn to the context of non-commutative worlds. \bigbreak
+The Bianchi identity (see below for its definition) appears in the context of noncommutative worlds as a form of the Jacobi identity.
+We will explain this, and discuss the classical background \cite{Dirac}. \\